abinit/abipy/README.rst

     pytest

 in the AbiPy root directory.
+A quicker check might be obtained with

+    pytest abipy/core/tests -v

 Unit tests require ``scripttest`` that can be installed with::

     pip install scripttest

+Two tests rely on the availability of a
+`pymatgen PMG_MAPI_KEY <http://pymatgen.org/usage.html#setting-the-pmg-mapi-key-in-the-config-file>` in ~/.pmgrc.yaml.

 Note that several unit tests check the integration between AbiPy and Abinit.
 In order to run the tests, you need a working set of Abinit executables and  a ``manager.yml`` configuration file.